Stock Analysis on Net

 Proceeds from sale of investments

-Proceeds from asset dispositions and other
+Proceeds from asset dispositions, and other investing activities, net

 Cash used in investing activities